piahelenestorm/piahelenestorm/README.md

 ### Hi there 👋

+<h2>I'm a Digital Concept Developer with a focus on accessible design and development.
+In recent years, I have developed several apps (pwa) and have focused on improving my skills in accessible development in react.js. <br /><br />

+I am currently working on the digital planner 'Ruth Calendar' (ruthcalendar.com), which has been designed and developed in close collaboration with people with various visual impairments.
+Ruth Calendar is an accessible calendar that can be adapted to different user needs.</h2>

 <!--
 **piahelenestorm/piahelenestorm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.